All Episodes

 Bad polling numbers.

-The DNC was a a mess.
+The DNC was a mess.

-She's blamed Facebook and Twitter and WikiLeaks and Content Farms for Macedonia.
+She's blamed Facebook and Twitter and WikiLeaks and content farms for Macedonia.

 Wow.